unimaru6/StateKeeper/README.md

-This mod keeps Particular state even if you log-out from the game.
+This mod keeps particular state even if you log-out from the game.

 ## states that this mod keeps:
-- ToggleSprint
+- togglesprint
 - F3 + B
+-